 Senator Mohammed Rabiu Musa Kwankwaso is a Nigerian politician and Engineer.
-He is a serving Senator of the Federal Republic of Nigeria.
-Kwankwaso is also a two-term governor of Kano State.
-Kwankwaso represents Kano Central Senatorial district under the platform of the Peoples Democratic Party, PDP.
+He is a former Senator of the Federal Republic of Nigeria.
+Kwankwaso is also a former (two-term) governor of Kano State.
+Kwankwaso represented Kano Central Senatorial district under the platform of the Peoples Democratic Party, PDP.
 This is after he decamped from the All Progressives Congress (APC) on Tuesday, July 24th, 2018

 Senator Kwankwaso was the first elected governor of Kano State in the fourth republic.
 He was elected under the platform of the PDP in 1999.
 Kwankwaso, however, lost a re-election bid in 2003 to Ibrahim Shekarau.
 Consequently, President Obasanjo appointed him to serve as Defence Minister.